farmdawgnation/voicemail-notifier/README.md

 spammers and auto-dialers to not interrupt my workday, but to still be able to receive any important or legal messages that might be left for me.

+Twilio's runtime platform handles most of the heavy lifting.
+This application just ensures that I'm notified by SMS when new voicemails are recorded by directing Twilio to text me when that happens.

 ## Using

 ### Deploying the application